eprado99/eprado99/README.md

 - 💻 I keep myself up to date with everything related to React, .NET, Go & Azure.
 - 🌱 I’m currently learning all about Go Lang.

+#### Please visit <a target="_blank" href="https://mindzone.dev/">Mindzone</a>, my latest side project where you can solve and conquer productivity issues by using Pomodoro Technique, built-in Note and Task Taking.

 #### How to reach me

 <a target="_blank" href="https://www.eprado.dev"><img src="https://img.shields.io/badge/Portfolio-%23000000.svg?&style=for-the-badge&logo=next.js&logoColor=white" /></a>